People ask me all the time if we like living in North Carolina. So, in true Type A fashion, I made a list of the pros and cons of Fort Bragg.

 As a whole, North Carolina is a beautiful state!

-From the Blue Ridge Mountains to the Outer Banks and all of the woods, cities, and farmland in between, there are some gorgeous views in this state.
+From the Blue Ridge Mountains to the Outer Banks and all of the woods, cities, and farmland in between, this state has some gorgeous views.

 Lots of Things to See and Do